top of page

 State of Virginia - The Virginia Reel

 This dance is a line dance originally from England that was brought to the Americas by the colonists.
+The dance gained popularity in America around 1830.
+Virginia adopted the square dance as its official state dance in 2011.
 Students will dance with partners in this lively, bouncing number.

 bottom of page